 You can get information about honey flow from local beekeepers.
 You can also check online for plants that bloom in larger quantities in your area, and see if they have any significance for honey bees.

 Do you have enough time to invest in learning and beekeeping?

 Learning is an important part of beekeeping, especially in the beginning.

 You need to make time for reading and, if possible for practical learning at the apiary of a local beekeeper.

 Working with bees

-Bees don't require your constant presence at the appriary.
-But, if you want to be a beekeeper, you need to commit some of your time your time to them.
+Bees don't require your constant presence at the apiary.
+But, if you want to be a beekeeper, you need to commit some time to them.